132E/u1_lesson_intro_HTML/README.md

 HTML stands for hyper text markup language.
 It has been in use since the advent of the internet.
 Every website you visit or interact with is built on or with HTML.

+If we think of a building, HTML is the actual architecture of the structure.
+How many stories will the building have?
+How many walls and doors do we need?
+How much text and how many images will our site have?
+Once we have our building (webpage) structured out and created, we can begin working on its style (CSS) and then plugging it in and getting some functionality (Javascript)

+Another analogy is the human body: Javascript is the Brain and nerves that control our actions.
+CSS is the skin and hair that define how we look.
+HTML would be our skeleton that everything is built up on.

 ## Creating A HTML File

 Inside of this lesson folder, create an `index.html` file.
 You can either do this in your terminal with `touch index.html` or with vscode's add file button located in your file explorer.